Tukaram

-Pujya Shri Tukaram ji Maharaj (Marathi pronunciation: [t̪ukaːɾam]), also known as Tuka, Tukobaraya and Tukoba, was a Hindu Marathi saint of the Warkari sampradaya in Dehu village, Maharashtra in the 17th century.
-He was a Bhakt of the god Vithoba.
-He is best known for his devotional poetry called Abhanga, which are popular in Maharashtra.
+Tukaram (Marathi pronunciation: [t̪ukaːɾam]), also known as Tuka, Tukobaraya, and Tukoba, was a Hindu Marathi saint of the Varkari Sampradaya who lived in the 17th century.
+He was a devotee of the god Vithoba, a form of Vishnu.
+He is best known for his devotional poetry called abhanga, which is popular in Maharashtra.
 Many of his poems deal with social reform.
-His poems are included in the school and college syllabuses prominently in the state of Maharashtra.

 Biography

 Early life

 Tukaram was born in the modern-day Maharashtra state of India.
-His complete name was Tukaram Bolhoba Ambile.
+His name at birth was Tukaram Bolhoba Ambile.

 Tukaram is said to have left for Vaikuntha, abode of Vishnu (identified with Vithoba) at the end of his earthly life.

-He spent most of his later years in devotional worship, community kirtans (group prayers with singing) and composing Abhanga poetry.

-Tukaram pointed out social injustices, caste hierarchy, and the misconduct of certain religious leaders through his kiratans and abhangs.
+He spent most of his later years in devotional worship, community kirtan (group prayers with singing) and composing abhanga poetry.
+Tukaram pointed out social injustices, caste hierarchy, and the misconduct of certain religious leaders through his kirtans and abhangas.
 As a result, he faced opposition from various sections of society.
 One of his main detractors was Mambaji Gosavi, who ran a matha (monastic establishment) in Dehu and had several followers.
 Initially, Tukaram entrusted him with the task of performing puja at his temple.
 However, Mambaji became increasingly jealous of Tukaram’s growing popularity and respect among the villagers.
 At one point, he attacked Tukaram with a thorn stick and used abusive language against him.

 Mambaji continued to oppose Tukaram, blaming him for the loss of traditional abhangas, which conveyed reformist ideas that challenged the dominant Brahmanical orthodoxy.
 Such views were not widely accepted at the time, particularly by individuals like Mambaji.
 Ironically, he later became one of Tukaram’s devotees, though only after facing considerable personal humiliation.

-Tukaram is also believed to have met Chatrapati Shivaji Maharaj – the founder of the Maratha Empire; their continued interaction is considered legendary.
+Tukaram is also believed to have met Shivaji – the founder of the Maratha Empire; their continued interaction is considered legendary.
 Eleanor Zelliot notes that poets from the Bhakti movement, including Tukaram, significantly influenced Shivaji’s rise to power.
-Some accounts even claim that Tukaram once saved Chhatrapati Shivaji's life from pursuing Mughal forces.
+Some accounts even claim that Tukaram once saved Shivaji's life from pursuing Mughal forces.

-It is widely accepted by historians that Saint Tukaram died in 1650.
+It is widely accepted by historians that Tukaram died in 1650.